 Lasers treatments are common when it comes to stretch mark removal.
 This treatment heats the skin which removes the scar tissue so that it can be rebuilt with new cells.
 Laser treatments boost collagen growth and diminish dilated blood vessels making the scars less apparent and reducing their size.

-If you are interested in going the more natural route, using essential oils that have been shown to improve the appearance of stretch marks would probably be your best option.
+If you are interested in going the more natural route, using essential oils (see our guide on how to use essential oils on stretch marks) that have been shown to improve the appearance of stretch marks would probably be your best option.

 Essential oils such as sage, rosehip, patchouli, coconut and lavender have all been shown to rejuvenate the skin and promote healthy cell turnover which boosts collagen and elastin production.

-Shea butter and cocoa butter are very popular options for helping to prevent stretch marks.
+Shea butter and cocoa butter (check out this guide on which one is better for stretch marks) are very popular options for helping to prevent stretch marks.
 In addition, they can also help reduce the ones you already have.

 Skepticism surrounds lotions marketed to lighten and diminish the appearance of stretch marks.
 Some people believe that these lotions are full of caffeine and fillers that plump the skin without actually healing or improving it.